Gene Vincent: Biggest hits

-In 1956 he wrote "Be-Bop-a-Lula", which drew comparisons to Elvis Presley and which Rolling Stone magazine later listed as number 103 on its "500 Greatest Songs of All Time".
-Local radio DJ "Sheriff Tex" Davis arranged for a demo of the song to be made, and this secured Vincent a contract with Capitol Records.
+In 1956, he wrote "Be-Bop-a-Lula", which drew comparisons to Elvis Presley and which Rolling Stone later listed as number 103 on its "500 Greatest Songs of All Time".
+Local radio DJ "Sheriff Tex" Davis arranged for a demonstration recording of the song to be made, and this secured Vincent a contract with Capitol Records.
 He signed a publishing contract with Bill Lowery of the Lowery Group of music publishers in Atlanta, Georgia.
 "Be-Bop-a-Lula" was not on Vincent's first album and was picked by Capitol producer Ken Nelson as the B-side of his first single, "Woman Love".
 Prior to the release of the single, Lowery pressed promotional copies of "Be-Bop-a-Lula" and sent them to radio stations throughout the country.
 By the time Capitol released the single, "Be-Bop-a-Lula" had already gained attention from the public and radio DJs.
-The song was picked up and played by other U.S. radio stations (obscuring the original A-side song) and became a hit, peaking at number 7 and spending 20 weeks on the Billboard pop chart and reaching number 5 and spending 17 weeks on the Cash Box chart, and launching Vincent's career as a rock-and-roll star.
+The song was picked up and played by other U.S. radio stations (obscuring the original A-side song) and became a hit, peaking at number seven and spending 20 weeks on the Billboard pop chart and reaching number five and spending 17 weeks on the Cash Box chart, and launching Vincent's career as a rock-and-roll star.

-After "Be-Bop-a-Lula" became a hit, Vincent and His Blue Caps were unable to follow it up with the same level of commercial success, although they released critically acclaimed songs like "Race with the Devil" (number 96 on the Billboard chart and number 50 on the Cash Box chart) and "Bluejean Bop" (number 49 on the Billboard chart and another million-selling disc).
+After "Be-Bop-a-Lula" became a hit, Vincent and His Blue Caps were unable to follow it up with the same level of commercial success, although they released critically acclaimed songs such as "Race with the Devil" (number 96 on the Billboard chart and number 50 on the Cash Box chart) and "Bluejean Bop" (number 49 on the Billboard chart and another million-selling disc).